Chittor Fort: Gates

-The fort has total seven gates (in local language, gate is called Pol) in the west, namely the Padan Pol, Bhairon Pol, Hanuman Pol, Ganesh Pol, Jodla Pol, Laxman Pol, and the main gate named the Ram Pol (Lord Rama's Gate).
+The fort has total seven gates made by Maharana KUMBHA. (in local language, gate is called Pol) in the west, namely the Padan Pol, Bhairon Pol, Hanuman Pol, Ganesh Pol, Jodla Pol, Laxman Pol, and the main gate named the Ram Pol (Lord Rama's Gate).
 All the gateways to the fort have been built as massive stone structures with secure fortifications for military defense.
 The doors of the gates with pointed arches are reinforced to fend off elephants and cannon shots.
 The top of the gates has notched parapets for archers to shoot at the enemy army.
 A circular road within the fort links all the gates and provides access to the numerous monuments (ruined palaces and 130 temples) in the fort.

 On the right of Suraj Pol is the Darikhana or Sabha (council chamber) behind which lie a Ganesha temple and the zenana (living quarters for women).
 A massive water reservoir is located towards the left of Suraj Pol.
 There is also a peculiar gate, called the Jorla Pol (Joined Gate), which consists of two gates joined.
-The upper arch of Jorla Pol is connected to the base of Lakshman Pol.
-It is said that this feature has not been noticed anywhere else in India.
+The upper arch of Jorla Pol is connected to the base of Lakshman Pol, a feature has not been noticed anywhere else in India.
 The Lokota Bari is the gate at the fort's northern tip, while a small opening that was used to hurl criminals into the abyss is seen at the southern end.